-This course gives you a chance to study how the body responds to exercise, how you learn new skills, where sport sits in society, how the mind influences performance, and how sport has developed.
+This course gives you a chance to study how the body responds to exercise and how biomechanical principles can be applied to sport, how individuals learn new skills and the influence the mind has on performance and behaviour, and how sport and society have developed from their historical beginnings to present day.
 Studying these components will improve your understanding of sporting performance, coaching and sports analysis.